 Though washing your hands regularly and practicing good hygiene are good tactics for preventing the flu, the best course of action is to receive the flu vaccine every year.
 Each year, researchers determine what strain of the influenza virus will be most active and vaccines are produced to prevent infection.

+The CDC recommends a yearly flu vaccine for everyone 6 months and older.
 "For the seasonal flu, those who are younger, those who are older, and those who are immunocompromised are more likely to contract influenza; and if someone in that group is unable to get vaccinated, it is important for those who have close interaction with them or care for them to get vaccinated to reduce their exposure," said Donelan.

 So, why do some people still get the flu after getting a flu shot?
 The flu vaccine helps protect against the viruses that are predicted to be most common for that particular year..
 But it is possible to contract a strain of the virus that is slightly different from those included in the seasonal vaccine.

 Still, studies show that when strains in the vaccine are a good match with the ones that are circulating, vaccinated individuals are 60 percent less likely to catch the flu than people who aren't vaccinated, according to the CDC.

 And, a 2013 study found that those who do get sick may be less likely to develop less serve symptoms if they are vaccinated.